What Is Semen Analysis?

 - ejaculation stimulated by electricity

-Masturbation is considered the best way to get a clean sample.
+Masturbation is considered the preferred way to get a clean

 Getting a Good Sample